Are you working as a Virtual Assistant and found yourself wondering, “when do I need business insurance?”

 How to mitigate risk in the first place

-Even with insurance in place, it is sensible to take steps to reduce risk associated with mistakes in the first place.
+Even with insurance in place, it is sensible to take steps to reduce risk associated with mistakes.

-As a Virtual Assistant you are working for a client and so it makes sense to run your work by them wherever this is possible.
+As a Virtual Assistant you are working for a client.
+So it makes sense to run your work by them wherever this is possible.
 This is to ensure you have understood, interpreted and met any briefs they set.

-For example, a lot of my work is in social media and so I will do all my client posts for the week and then screenshot them all.
+For example, a lot of my Virtual Assistant job description is in social media and so I will do all my client posts for the week and screenshot them all.
 I will then send the posts to them for approval before posting.
 Therefore if there is an issue or mistake with a certain post, I haven’t been the person with the final say.
 Plus I have records of Whatsapp conversations and email trails just in case.

 Whilst this blog does not constitute legal or financial advice, and is not intended to be a substitute for legal or financial advice and should not be relied upon as such, I hope it has given you some food for thought!